ENDrain/cu-numbers/docs/README.md

 	b = CU.CyrillicNumber("а҃").convert()

-"Delimiter" and "plain" style numbers are supported both for reading and writing, 'plain" style is used by default for writing.
+"Delimiter" and "plain" style numbers are supported both for reading and writing, "plain" style is used by default for writing.

 When writing into Cyrillic, several falgs can be used: